picoCTF/cmgr-artifact-server/README.md

 $ curl http://localhost:4201/artifacts/1/artifacts.tar.gz  # 404 Not Found
 ```

-This backend is suitable only for local development or testing environments.
-TLS termination is not
-supported.

 When using the `selfhosted` backend with the [picoCTF
 platform](https://github.com/picoCTF/platform), specify `http://hostname:4201/artifacts` as the
 challenge server's **artifact base URL**.